 Virgin abrasive should be added into the working mix at approximately the same quantity as what is pulled out by the recycling system.
 As an example, for every 20 tons of garnet abrasive blasted and collected, approximately three to four tons will breakdown to either dust or non-usable fine particles.
 This make-up abrasive can be added at the bottom of the bucket elevator or at the recycled abrasive outlet to ensure proper mixing of the previously blasted and the virgin abrasive components.
 Not adding new abrasive decreases the percentage of coarser size particles in the operating mix and leads to slower cutting, increased dust and reduced profile.

-The recycled abrasive should be checked to ensure that the separation unit is removing both oversized coarse contaminants (typically 20 mesh or larger) and the fines (typically 80-90 mesh or smaller).
+The recycled abrasive should be checked to ensure that the separation unit is removing both oversized coarse contaminants (typically 20 mesh or larger) and fines (typically 80-90 mesh or smaller).
 The abrasive discharged from the air-wash separator (into the trash/dust bin) should also be checked to determine if usable abrasive is being improperly withdrawn from the working mix.
 Abrasive samples should be taken directly from the air wash as the abrasive falls past the swinging baffle and from the air-wash discharge tube, rather than from a stationary source.

 The most accurate way to determine the exact distribution of the working mix of the abrasive particles is to conduct a sieve analysis.
-Complete instructions and procedures on the use of the test sieves are contained in ASTM STP 447, Manual on Test Sieving Methods.
+Complete instructions and procedures on the use of test sieves are contained in ASTM STP 447, Manual on Test Sieving Methods.
 For a detailed sieve analysis, use #20, #30, #40, #50, #60, #70, #80, #90, #100 and #120 mesh USA Standard Sieve screens.
 A full set of screens is invaluable for monitoring the particle size distribution of the working mix.

 A short-cut method used to reduce the complexity of conducting a complete sieve analysis is to select the “critical” screen for the blasting application where recycled garnet is being used.
 For example, to check for excessive fines in the working mix, use a single #80 or #100 mesh screen.
 To check for too much usable garnet being extracted by the air-wash separator, use a single #60 mesh screen.
-This will give a relative indication of how well the recycling process is being managed and point out any potential problems.
+This will give a relative indication of how well the recycling process is being managed and identify any potential problems.

 Routine visual checks at least two or three times per shift should be made by qualified personnel at the discharge tubes leading from the air-wash separator and rotary drum.
 Check for usable abrasive in the discharge and fines in the recycled material.
 Check for a uniform and full abrasive curtain in the air wash.
 Clean out all abrasive from the trough (if there is one) below the rotary drum, directly before the swinging baffle, each shift.
 If it is not cleaned out regularly, dust builds up as abrasive stacks up before the swinging baffle.
 This causes gaps in the abrasive curtain and negatively affects the efficiency of the air wash.